algomonk016/Parijana-Papers/README.md

 cd ./client-side
 npm start
 ```
-> this will boot up the react on [localhost:3000](http://localhost:3000), then go to  [localhost:3000/college](http://localhost:3000/college) to run the app
+> this will boot up the react-app on [localhost:3000](http://localhost:3000), then go to  [localhost:3000/college](http://localhost:3000/college) to run the app

 - Now open another `terminal` in the root folder and run following commands